ksopyla/pytorch_neural_networks/README.md

 There are few popular neural network architecture which I teach on workshops or bootcamps like: feedforward, convolutional and recurrent.

-In this tutorial we build:
+In this tutorial we build CIFAR-10 classifiers:
 * Single layer fully connected neural network for CIFAR-10 classification.
 * Feedforward neural network with three hidden layers for CIFAR-10 classification with ReLu activation
 * [Convolutional neural network](https://en.wikipedia.org/wiki/Convolutional_neural_network) for CIFAR-10 with 3 convolution layer with and fully connected output layer, as activation we use ReLu

+Recurent network
 * (todo) LSTM recurrent neural network for counting chars in long text
 * (todo) LSTM recurrent neural network for IMDB sentiment analisys with torchtext